GSA/digitalcorps.gsa.gov/_fellows/2022/christy-tong.md

 hometown: Rockville, MD
 university: University of Virginia
 region: east
 bio_short: Product manager ready to help build technology that matters.
-fun_fact: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut quis nostrud laboris. nisi ut aliquip ex ea commodo consequat.
+why: I want to create impact, connect with the civic tech community, and hopefully become an advocate to influence others.
+fun_fact: Christy enjoys solo traveling.
 tags: ['east', '2022','Product_Management']
 track: ['Product Management']
 ---

-I would like to create impact, connect with the Civic Tech community, and hopefully become an advocator to influence others.
+Christy holds a bachelor's degree in Journalism and a Master's degree in Public Administration from the University of Virginia.
+She previously worked as a journalist in Asia and the United States, and has also worked in the nonprofit sector.
+In the past, her news lens explored how digitization transformed governments, businesses, and communities.
+More recently, Christy has become passionate about civic tech and believes in innovation for good.
+As a civic technologist, she wishes to leverage her storytelling, empathetic, and cross-cultural communications experience to help build technology that matters, as well as to collaborate with other technologists to solve pressing issues.